RyanFitzgerald/devfolio/README.md

 ## Setting Up The Blog

 The blog is an optional portion of the template and the content for it exists in the `content/blog` folder.
 All blog posts are written in Markdown by default and the template ships with a couple sample posts so you can get an idea of what's possible (i.e. syntax highlighting).
-If you'd rather not have a blog, simply delete the sample posts inside the folder while ensuring that the folder itself (`content/blog`) is kept as Gatsby still looks for it.
+If you'd rather not have a blog, simply delete the sample posts inside the folder while ensuring that the folder itself (`content/blog`) is kept as Gatsby still looks for it (you may also need to add `.gitkeep` to the folder so git recognizes it).
 If there are no posts in the folder, you will not see a Blog link at the top nor will you see the _Latest Posts_ section on the homepage.
 Once you add your first post, this will re-appear.

 ### Adding a New Blog Post